John-Otago/PhD-Plus/README.md

 - **The Professor Is In: The Essential Guide to Turning Your Ph.D. into a Job** (K Kelsky, 2015, Crown)
 - [Optional] **The Academic Job Search Handbook, 5th ed.** (Vick et al., 2016, U of Pennsylvania Press)

-**These books are mostly pertinet to the job search process in the US, although students in ohter countires will also benefit.**
+**These books are most pertinent to the job search process in the US, although students in other countries will also benefit.**

 #### 3.6.3 Non-Academic Careers